Spinal Discs Explained: Structure, Function & Care

 • Lower Cervical Region: Comprises vertebrae from C3 to C7.

-The Atlas (C1 Vertebra): The Atlas supports the skull and is named after the mythological figure who held up the world.
+The Atlas (C1 Vertebra): The Atlas maintained the skull and is named after the mythological figure who held up the world.
 It is a ring-like structure with two lateral masses joined by anterior (front) and posterior (back) arches.

 The Axis (C2 Vertebra): The Axis is named for its role in the rotation of the head and neck.
 Located directly below the Atlas, the Axis acts as the pivot point for the head.
 It is the strongest and thickest of all cervical vertebrae.